zmitchell/splatter/guide/src/tutorials/basics/sketch-vs-app.md

 ---

-When creating a new nannou project we have two options for kicking off our
+When creating a new splatter project we have two options for kicking off our
 program:

-1. `nannou::sketch` and
+1. `splatter::sketch` and
-2. `nannou::app`.
+2. `splatter::app`.

 Let's find out exactly what the differences are!

 > **Note:** When referring to *app* throughout this tutorial, we are referring to
-> a nannou project that is run via `nannou::app`.
+> a splatter project that is run via `splatter::app`.
 We are *not* referring to the
-> `App` type that often appears as the first argument in nannou functions.
+> `App` type that often appears as the first argument in splatter functions.
 > Hopefully we can point to an `App` oriented tutorial some day soon!

 ## Sketches